Treść główna

 Molten salts and heat transfer medium

-9 minutes for read
+11 minutes for read

 Molten salts are a novel heat transfer system whose potential is just beginning to be realised.

-What are molten salts?
+• What are molten salts

 Molten salts are a phase change material used to store thermal energy.

-Phase change materials are solid at room temperatures and atmospheric pressure and turn into fluids when heated.
 Molten salts store the energy applied to convert them into liquids as latent heat, which they can transfer to other materials.
-Heat transfer, therefore, occurs in two directions.
-When heat is applied, the salts melt, and when heat is removed, the liquid solidifies again.
+The heat transfer, therefore, occurs in two directions.
+When heat is applied, the salts melt.
+When the heat is removed, the liquid solidifies again.

 As phase change materials, molten salts have a higher latent heat capacity than conventional materials, and minimal temperature changes are needed to increase their heat capacity.